Create configuration policies and assign them at the Customer, Folder, or Agent levels to ensure compliance across your end-user devices.

 Windows Update Restarts

 Windows Update Restarts are required to ensure that your devices are running the most recent and secure versions of Windows.
-It's critical to manage these restarts in order to minimize disruption for end users.
+It's critical to manage these restarts to minimize disruption for end users.
 The following options provide flexibility in scheduling and controlling restarts after Windows updates have been installed:

 Revert to device settings